jenkinsci/kubernetes-plugin/README.md

 Based on the [Scaling Docker with Kubernetes](http://www.infoq.com/articles/scaling-docker-with-kubernetes) article, automates the scaling of Jenkins agents running in Kubernetes.

-The plugin creates a Kubernetes Pod for each agent started, defined by the Docker image to run, and stops it after each build.
+The plugin creates a Kubernetes Pod for each agent started, and stops it after each build.

-Agents are launched using JNLP, so it is expected that the image connects automatically to the Jenkins controller.
+Agents are launched as inbound agents, so it is expected that the container connects automatically to the Jenkins controller.
 For that some environment variables are automatically injected:

-* `JENKINS_URL`: Jenkins web interface url
+* `JENKINS_URL` : Jenkins web interface url
-* `JENKINS_SECRET`: the secret key for authentication
+* `JENKINS_SECRET` : the secret key for authentication
-* `JENKINS_AGENT_NAME`: the name of the Jenkins agent
+* `JENKINS_AGENT_NAME` : the name of the Jenkins agent
-* `JENKINS_NAME`: the name of the Jenkins agent (Deprecated.
+* `JENKINS_NAME` : the name of the Jenkins agent (Deprecated.
 Only here for backwards compatibility)

 Tested with [`jenkins/inbound-agent`](https://hub.docker.com/r/jenkins/inbound-agent),
 see the [Docker image source code](https://github.com/jenkinsci/docker-inbound-agent).

 It is not required to run the Jenkins controller inside Kubernetes.

 # Generic Setup
 ## Prerequisites
 * A running Kubernetes cluster 1.14 or later.
 For OpenShift users, this means OpenShift Container Platform 4.x.